Last Updated on 21 July 2022 by Dan

 What is the best Cashback Credit Card in the UK?

-With only two best in class options on offer it’s pretty clear cut – the Platinum Cashback Card is likely to offer the best rewards rate for those spending over £10,000.
+In respect of the credit cards, with only two best in class options on offer it’s pretty clear cut – the American Express Platinum Cashback Card is likely to offer the best rewards rate for those spending over £10,000.

 Our pick of the best UK Cashback Credit Cards: